How Long Do I Have to Make a Claim After a Car Accident?

 If you were involved in a Car Accident that wasn’t your fault, you may be wondering how long you have to file a claim for compensation.
 Each state has its own time limits in place for the amount of time a person has to file a claim after being involved in a motor vehicle accident.

-It's important to note that it's each state, not each insurance company who determines the length of time allowed for a driver to file a claim and bring about a lawsuit.
+It’s important to note that it’s each state, not each insurance company that determines the length of time allowed for a driver to file a claim and bring about a lawsuit.
 There is no national standard for determining this, so make sure you are looking in the right place.

 We are going to discuss Georgia’s time frame for filing a claim after being involved in a Car Accident.

 I met with Harry Brown personally and he sat with me for 20 minutes at our initial consultation to explain everything.
 He even called after my surgery to see how I was doing.
 I met with him several more times after that and was kept informed about my case throughout.
 I highly recommend Harry Brown as an attorney.

 First things first, BEFORE you can even file a claim or lawsuit you need to report the accident.
 This means contacting the police from the accident scene to report it.
 This may seem like a no-brainer to some people however, it’s a very important step to eventually filing a claim.